MoFEM/mofem-cephas/mofem/doc/markdown/installtion_with_docker_user.md

 ~~~~~~
 That results in a suboptimal performance, however, it is a workable solution.

 > The base system is Ubuntu 20.04.
-To compile code for *arm* architecture, we would have to upgrade the system to Ubuntu 22.04, and then it would be possible to compile MoFEM ecosystem for M1 chip.
+To compile code for *ARM* architecture, we would have to upgrade the system to Ubuntu 22.04, and then it would be possible to compile MoFEM ecosystem for Apple Silicon.
 That is tested and works.
-However, additionally, you would have to compile gMesh from scratch.
-Python pip installation for gMesh and *arm* architectures is not available.
+However, additionally, you would have to compile Gmsh from scratch.
+Python pip installation for Gmsh on *ARM* architectures is not currently available.
 If you know how to do it, we will welcome PR from you to fix this problem.

 # Accessing and running with JupyterHub {#docker_access_hub}

 ## Password and login {#docker_password_login}

-If you run a container locally, open [http://localhost:8000](http://localhost:8000) in your browser
+If you run a container locally, open [http://localhost:8000](http://localhost:8000) in your browser.
+Otherwise, substitute `localhost` by the name of your server.

 - The default login name is *mofem*
-- On the first login, the first password you input will be you password from then onwards.
+- On the first login, the first password you input will be your password from then onwards.
 Note this is the password to JupyterHub, not a password to the Linux environment.

 You have admin rights, and you can add more users.

 ## Start running

 - **Important**.
-Before you start, execute *install.md* notebook.
+Before you start, run the only cell in *install.md* notebook.
 It will copy symbolic links to the executable binaries of MoFEM installation to your directory.

 - Navigate to any of the Jupyter notebooks and more instructions should be included inside.